 For example, an individual has unused contribution room of \$10,000 and withdraws \$7,000 in a given year.
-The following year, that individual may, therefore, contribute \$17,000 in addition to the that year's contribution limit.
+The following year, that individual may, therefore, contribute \$17,000 in addition to that year's contribution limit.
 As with RRSPs, it is not possible for financial institutions to calculate, for the client, the amount they are entitled to contribute to their TFSA.
-Note, however, that it is possible to find this information on the CRA's "My Account."
-For more information, see the following webpage: https://www.canada.ca/en/revenue-agency/services/tax/individuals/topics/tax-free-savings-account/contributions.html
+Note, however, that it is possible to find this information on the CRA's "Mv Account."
+For more information, see the following webpage: TFSA Contributions

 "In-kind" contributions are allowed.
 The amount of the contribution will be equal to the fair market value (FMV) of the property.
 CRA considers that there was a disposition of the property at FMV at the time of the contribution.
 If the FMV exceeds the fiscal cost of the property, a capital gain must be reported when filing your tax return.
-However, if the fiscal cost is greater than the FMV, no capital loss will be permitted since the loss would be considered "deemed to be nil" under the ITA.
+However, if the fiscal cost is greater than the FMV, no capital loss will be permitted since the loss would be considered "deemed to be nil" under ITA.